Everything You Wanted To Know About Live Art But Were Afraid To Ask 2005

-Everything …. will offer an introduction to the Live Art sector and system, a sense of how things work, practical information about what's on offer and a chance to learn from the experience of more established artists.
-The day will cover issues ranging from how to approach research and training, how to network, how to make a successful collaboration, how to market and promote your work, how to develop practices within a range of different contexts and sites, how to think about documentation, how to work across platforms and media and how to survive.
+Everything …. will offer an introduction to the Live Art sector, a sense of how things work, practical information about what's on offer and a chance to learn from the experience of more established artists.
+The day will cover issues ranging from research and development, to how to stay ‘in touch’, how to be ‘in control’, how to sustain a practice over many years, and what it means to be an artist.

-Contributors include the artists Lois Weaver, Ansuman Biswas, Joshua Sofaer, Barby Asante, Oreet Ashery, Stacy Makishi, Geraldine Pilgrim, Richard Layzell and Lois Keidan and Daniel Brine (Live Art Development Agency), Manick Govinda (Artsadmin) and Sophie Cameron (New Work Network).
+Contributors include the artists Lois Weaver, Joshua Sofaer, Barby Asante, FrenchMottershead, Robert Pacitti, Helen Paris, and Lois Keidan and Daniel Brine (Live Art Development Agency), Manick Govinda and Nikki Tomlinson (Artsadmin) and Sophie Cameron (New Work Network).